Yelp/paasta/docs/source/deploy_groups.rst

    In environments where you only intend to have one deploy group (often dev and stage), you can use ``deploy_group: <environment>.everything``.
  - For simple services, where you want to deploy changes to all instances in all clusters at the same time, use the same deploy group name on all instances, usually ``everything``.

-Paasta does not parse these names -- to Paasta, they are just opaque strings.
+PaaSTA does not parse these names -- to PaaSTA, they are just opaque strings.
 This means nothing technically prevents you from putting a prod instance into the ``dev-stage.everything`` deploy group, or making an ``everything`` deploy group that doesn't actually contain everything.

-One important caveat is that software besides Paasta may try to interpret the deploy group name.
+One important caveat is that software besides PaaSTA may try to interpret the deploy group name.
 For example, the srv-configs library used by many services at Yelp will pick up new configuration changes earlier for instances that belong to a deploy group containing the string ``canary``.

 Canary instances